 Wednesday, October 5, 2011 – Arriving at the church, I entered and went straight to the window at the back of the sanctuary.
 I examined the ship and its setting in detail.
 The bottom of the lower window panel had a bible verse, styled in Old English lettering, like an illuminated manuscript: “TRUST HIM AND HE WILL HELP YOU STEER A STRAIGHT COURSE AND SET YOUR HOPE ON HIM: ECCLUS 2:6.”

-I stepped away from the window and walked down the left side of the sanctuary to visit my favorite series of windows, a triptych depicting a bucolic scene of heaven and earth.
-I studied the bible verses at the bottom of the left and right panels, also styled in Old English lettering: “THE EARTH IS THE LORD’S, AND THE FULLNESS THEREOF” and “THE WORLD, AND THEY THAT DWELL THEREIN.” (shown at the top of this page) I sensed a connection between the two windows that merited some investigation and decided to return home to do some research.
+I stepped away from the window and walked down the left side of the sanctuary to visit my favorite series of windows, a triptych of Tiffany glass, depicting a pastoral scene.
+I studied the bible verses at the bottom of the left and right panels, also styled in Old English lettering: “THE EARTH IS THE LORD’S, AND THE FULLNESS THEREOF” and “THE WORLD, AND THEY THAT DWELL THEREIN.” (shown at the top of this page).
+I sensed a connection between the two windows that merited some investigation and decided to return home to do some research.

 Comparing the Ecclesiastes verse from the Providence window to the verse in my Standard Bible, I was surprised to find the two versions were completely different.
 In my bible I read: “2:6 I made myself pools from which to water the forest of growing trees.”
 It was followed by “2:7 I bought male and female slaves, and had slaves who were born in my house.”